devowlio/wp-react-starter/docs/advanced/create-package.md

 composer require "wp-reactjs-multi-starter/mypackage @dev" # @dev is important so symlinking works as expected!
 ```

-Do not forget navigating to your plugin which consumes the dependency and add the dependency path to [`.wprjss only changes`](../gitlab-integration/extend-gitlab-ci-pipeline.md#plugin).

 ### Example

 So, let's imagine we have the file `packages/mypackage/src/Example.php`.
 In your plugins' coding you can access the class simply with the defined PHP namespace: